-M.A. students who decide to complete a portfolio, instead of a thesis, for their final project will be enrolled in ENGL 5231/Portfolio Workshop for the last (spring) semester of their program.
-The instructor of the Portfolio Workshop course will be responsible for choosing the members of each student's Advisory Committee and submitting each student's Advisory Committee form and Record of Progress to the Graduate School, which will complete the student's final paperwork requirements.
+M.A. students who decide to complete a portfolio, instead of a thesis, for their final project will be enrolled in ENGL 52103/Portfolio Workshop for the last (spring) semester of their program.
+The instructor of the Portfolio Workshop course will be responsible for choosing the members of each student's Advisory Committee and submitting each student's Advisory Committee form.
+The Director of Graduate Studies will then also need to review and finalize each student's degree audit screen.